camunda/camunda-bpm-platform/spin/docs/user-guide/json/mapping-json.md

 # Mapping Json

-Spin can deserialize json to java objects by integrating Jackson's mapping features into its fluent API.
+Spin can deserialize json to java objects and serialize java objects to json by integrating Jackson's mapping features into its fluent API.

-## Mapping Json to a Java Object:
+## Mapping between Representations:

 Assume we have a class `Customer` defined as follows: